Abhishekkumar-1/lmsadmin/README.md

 # THE SITE IS HOSTED ON: https://lmsadmin.vercel.app/

-This site has also has an USER PANEL for viewing, renting books
+This site has also has an USER PANEL for viewing, renting books: https://github.com/Abhishekkumar-1/lmsuser

 # You can see the video of website in above mp4 file- 20230617234132.mp4